Hamari Adhuri Kahani: Development

 On 23 October 2013, Vishesh Films and Fox Star Studios extended their partnership by announcing a three-film deal, which included CityLights, Hamari Adhuri Kahani, and Mr. X. It was revealed that Hamari Adhuri Kahani would be directed by Mohit Suri and was initially slated for release on 7 November 2013.
 However, filming, which was originally scheduled to begin in May–June 2014, was delayed until October 2014 due to Hashmi's son's illness.

-In February 2014, Mahesh Bhatt, the film's producer, revealed in an interview with Bombay Times that he himself would write the story, which is based on the love story of his parents, Nanabhai Bhatt, Shirin Mohammad Ali, and his stepmother.
+In February 2014, Mahesh Bhatt, the film's producer, revealed in an interview with Bombay Times that he himself would write the story, which is inspired by the love story of his parents, Nanabhai Bhatt, Shirin Mohammad Ali, and his stepmother.
 In an interview with Mumbai Mirror, Suri mentioned that Balan had to lose weight and get in shape for the role.
 Prior to the film's development, rumors spread that Balan had opted out of the film to take some personal time, and that her character would be replaced by Shraddha Kapoor.
 However, on 14 March 2014, Bhatt refuted these rumors, confirming that Balan was "still on board".

 On 13 June 2014, the final release date of the film was announced as 12 June 2015.